SE-PRG/azmitool/README.md

 Read more:
 - [Managed identities for Azure resources](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview)

+## Performance

+Because `azmi` is written in c# / dotnet, its performance are dependant on your VM size.
+On Basic VM sizes, performance will be slower than native Linux commands or tools, like `curl` or `rclone`.
+We recommend Standard or Compute optimized VM sizes (like F2 or larger) where `azmi` performs better than `curl` tool for example.

 ## Common errors

 By default, `azmi` will display simple, Linux style errors.
 To discard the error, you can redirect the error stream to null.